Alessandra-Sasanelli/snake/docs/README.md

 FINAL
 --------------------------------------------------------------------------------
     CHANGES FROM MILESTONE
+    - added two fields to appstate struct: tick and rate
     - deleted Breakpoint
     - deleted field breakpositions to the snake struct
     - definition of List<Posn> changed